superlinked/VectorHub/docs/contributing/style_guide.md

 ### 9. Accessibility
 <section id="section9">

-Improve accessibility by creating headings and subheadings that are clear and accurately describe your content.
+Improve accessibility by creating headings and subheadings that are clear and accurately descriptive.

 Include alt text for all images and graphics.